mikeraymond7/lambda7c_MR/README.md

 ./recompile\_dll.sh
 '''
 OR
-2.
+2. '''bash
-''' bash
+./compile\_X'''
-./compile\_X where x is the name of the file to recompile
+ where x is the name of the file to recompile
-'''
 ## Currently Unimplemented:
 - Vectors